With demand for pups continuing to rocket post-pandemic, there are many new owners that may not be aware of all the complexities of canine behaviour.

-No matter what type of dog you choose to welcome into your home though, you'll be hoping to have a happy, contented and healthy pet.
+No matter what type of dog you choose to welcome into your home though, you'll be hoping to form a loving and strong bond with your pup.

-And, while pooches can’t say ‘I feel great’ out loud, they have numerous types of behaviour to let you know.
+And, while pooches can’t say ‘I love you’ out loud, they have numerous types of behaviour to let you know.

-Here are 10 things your dog does that means they are fit and healthy.
+Here are 12 things your dog does that means they love you as much as you love them.